Winstein--6b

 Their reaction is to Jesus saying he and the Father were one, which Jesus knew

-they took to be a reference to the Shema (see "I and the father are one" about
+to the Shema (see "I and the father are one" about

-John 10:30 on p.8) and by calling himself "the" Son of God, which he knew they
+John 10:30 on p.8) and by calling himself "the" Son of God, which he

 took to be a claim of deity.
 Jesus has claimed things for himself that God

-would claim (not just as a man considered "a god" for speaking perfectly accur-
+a man considered "a god" for speaking perfectly accur-

-ately when he spoke about God) (see the section on "I am" regarding John 8:58 on
+ately when he spoke about God) (see the section on "I am" regarding

 p.8).
 Jesus referred to Psalms 82:1-8.